LiamBatiste/Port-Prospects/README.md

 <br></br>

-![dvessel engines possible longest service](https://github.com/user-attachments/assets/331005fa-0e12-4974-b6b1-434200bd291f) The above visual provides insight into the
+![dvessel engines possible longest service](https://github.com/user-attachments/assets/331005fa-0e12-4974-b6b1-434200bd291f) The above visual provides insight into the engine designations of defense vessels that have potentially been in service for the longest duration.
+When also coupled with the engine builder, this information could provide future business prospects for Wärtsilä.

-![fvessel engines possible longest service](https://github.com/user-attachments/assets/933ae10e-90b7-44a4-a76a-456ed2dfcc99)
+![fvessel engines possible longest service](https://github.com/user-attachments/assets/933ae10e-90b7-44a4-a76a-456ed2dfcc99) The above visual provides insight into the engine designations of freighter vessels that have potentially been in service for the longest duration.
+When also coupled with the engine builder, this information could provide future business prospects for Wärtsilä.

 ![dvessel prop type avg f d](https://github.com/user-attachments/assets/06c91f83-6e1a-41e0-9778-2fd94e1dbd61)